-[audience claps]
+[Audience claps]

-Justin: They would bring us to COSI and they would say, "Children, this building is where the first Wendy's was."
+Justin: They would bring us to COSI and they would say, "Children, this building is where the first Wendy's was"

 Justin: "Can you even imagine?
 Click, click, click.
-That's where it was, right there."
+That's where the- It was, right there.
+We're told that-"

-Sydnee: [though laughter] "Here's a unicycle that you ride on a wire."
+Sydnee: [through laughter] "Now here- Here's a unicycle that you ride on a wire."

 Justin: Amazing.
-Uh, so, we love Columbus.
+So, we love Columbus.
 We come to Columbus a lot for- to go to COSI.
-Um, but-
+But I do think consequen-